mustafahincal/reasuble-connections/README.md

 > # **Reausable Connetions by Junior Payment Products**

-In this project, we have addressed the issue of users having to enter their payment methods separately for each form on a website where forms are created.
+In this project, we have addressed the issue of users having to enter their payment methods separately for each form on Jotform.
 We've introduced a solution where users can securely save their payment methods in their personal profiles.
 This innovation brings several significant benefits:

 Time Saving: Users no longer need to repeatedly input the same payment information for each form, resulting in time savings.
 The requirement to re-enter payment details for each form is eliminated.